grking8/homepage/_posts/2019-02-12-python-imports-101.md

-Further, these aspects can vary across platforms (Linux, macOS, Windows,...) and sometimes even experienced developers coming to Python from another language can find themselves in sticky situations, e.g. "I think I did something to my system Python" or are left scratching their heads.
+Further, these aspects can vary across platforms (Linux, macOS, Windows,...) and sometimes even experienced developers coming to Python from other languages can find themselves in sticky situations, e.g. "I think I did something to my system Python" or are left scratching their heads.